-The nobleman represents Jesus and the servants are Christians, but not all were true Christians [just like the 12 disciples where one of them betrayed Jesus].
-Each person got 1 mina to use it to grow the kingdom of heaven, meaning, to bring the Gospel to people so that they can have a chance to get saved.
+The nobleman represents Jesus, and the servants are Christians, but not all were true Christians [just like the 12 disciples who followed Jesus, but one of them ended up betraying Him].
+Each person got one mina to use it to grow the kingdom of heaven, meaning to bring the Gospel to people so that they can have a chance to get saved.

 A mina was a unit of weight which one mina came out to be around 100 denarii.
 One denarii was a days wage.